NOAA-EMC/global-workflow/docs/source/development.rst

  #.
 Issue - Open issue to document changes.
 Reference this issue in commits to your branches (e.g. ``git commit -m "Issue #23 - blah changes for what-not code"``) Click `here <https://github.com/NOAA-EMC/global-workflow/issues/new/choose>`__ to open a new global-workflow issue.
  #.
 GitFlow - Follow `GitFlow <https://nvie.com/posts/a-successful-git-branching-model/>`_ procedures for development (branch names, forking vs branching, etc.).
 Read more `here <https://docs.google.com/document/d/1H5McooP-ZmDIOhcy4zJwdFVk3DyjbJt_Nyqj4QGBRBU/edit?usp=sharing>`__ about GitFlow at EMC.
  #.
 To fork or not to fork? - If not working within authoritative repository create a fork of the authoritative repository.
 Read more `here <https://help.github.com/en/github/getting-started-with-github/fork-a-repo>`__ about forking in GitHub.
  #.
 Branch - Create branch in either authoritative repository or fork of authoritative repository.
 See the `Where to do development? <development_>`_ section for how to determine where.
-Follow Gitflow conventions when creating branch.
+Follow GitFlow conventions when creating branch.
  #.
 Development - Perform and test changes in branch.
-Document work in issue and mention issue number in commit messages to link your work to the issue See `Commit Messages <commit-standards_>`_ section below.
+Document work in issue and mention issue number in commit messages to link your work to the issue.
+See `Commit Messages <commit-standards_>`_ section below.
 Depending on changes the code manager may request or perform additional pre-commit tests.
  #.
 Pull request - When ready to merge changes back to develop branch, the lead developer should initiate a pull request (PR) of your branch (either fork or not) into the develop branch.
 Read `here <https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests>`__ about pull requests in GitHub.
 Provide some information about the PR in the proper field, add at least one reviewer to the PR and assign the PR to a code manager.
  #.
 Complete - When review and testing is complete the code manager will complete the pull request and subsequent merge/commit.
  #.
 Cleanup - When complete the lead developer should delete the branch and close the issue.
 "Closing keywords" can be used in the PR to automatically close associated issues.